The murder of Anne Theresa Noblett (1940 – 1957) has been dubbed the “Deep Freeze Murder” because when she was found, her body was frozen.

 After class, Anne hopped on the Green Line 391 bus and got off at the stop at Cherry Tree Corner.
 She told her friends “I’ll see you on Friday.”

 She was last seen by another local girl, Shirley Edwards.
 Shirley passed Anne in the lane towards Anne’s house.
 Shirley was on her scooter; Anne walked.
 That was the last time that anyone saw Anne Noblett alive.
 Her parents reported her missing immediately.
 Anne’s remains were found on January 31, 1958, one month later, about seven miles away in Rose Grove Wood near Whitwell, Hitchin, UK.

-Anne Noblett was a domestic science student at Watford Technical College.
+Anne Noblett was a student at Watford Technical College.
 Did she like her school?
 Did she have any enemies?
 Were any of the other girls maybe talking about someone stalking them?
 I have not found any information about her school, ambitions, hobbies aside from the dance class, or if anyone in that area had reported harassment.

 After the Nobletts reported Anne missing, the woods were searched on New Year’s Eve.
 Police used tracker dogs.
 After that, several searches took place with as many as 300 volunteers assisting the police.
 Many of those volunteers were locals so yes, there was every chance that her killer(s) were among them.

-The initial investigation was spearheaded by the senior officer in charge Detective Chief Superintendent Robert Elwell of Hertfordshire CID.
+The initial investigation was spearheaded by the senior officer in charge Detective Chief Superintendent Elwell of Hertfordshire CID.
 Senior Scotland Yard Detectives supported the Hertfordshire Constabulary.
 This was common at that time.
 The Yard was better equipped to help with extensive searches involving hundreds of officers, police dogs, the military, and volunteers.